Limonrana/Electra/README.md

 ## Electra Sponsors

 We would like to extend our thanks to the following sponsors for funding Electra development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com).
+If you are interested in becoming a sponsor, please visit the Electra [Patreon page](https://patreon.com).

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to the Electra framework!
 The contribution guide can be found in the [Electra documentation](https://electra.websoftking.com.com/docs/contributions).

 ## Security Vulnerabilities